Buying A House While in Chapter 13 Bankruptcy | 2025

 It may be possible to buy a house immediately after your Chapter 13 bankruptcy is discharged, but it is important to consider your financial situation and consult with a mortgage lender to determine your eligibility.

-Do you qualify for a mortgage?
+Do you qualify for a mortgage when buying a house while in Chapter 13?

 Having a Chapter 13 bankruptcy in your credit history shouldn’t stop you from buying a home or refinancing a mortgage.
 Buying a house while in Chapter 13 bankruptcy may still be possible if you’re in good standing with your repayment plan and you qualify for the loan.